agentsystems/agentsystems/README.md

 **Agent frameworks (LangChain, Agno, CrewAI)?** Those help you *build* agents.
 AgentSystems helps you *discover and run* agents built by others.
 You can build with those frameworks and publish to AgentSystems.

 **Cloud-hosted agents (Harvey, Artisan)?** Your data goes to their servers.
-AgentSystems runs on your machine — designed to keep your data local.
+AgentSystems runs on your infrastructure — designed to keep your data under your control.

 **Deployment platforms (Coolify, Heroku)?** Those deploy web apps.
 AgentSystems deploys AI agents with agent-specific features: model routing, egress controls, thread-scoped storage, federated discovery.